RajLabMSSM/SAIGEQTL-pipeline/README.md

 The *Phenotype* can be either space or tab-delimited with a header.
 It is required that the file contains one column for sample IDs and one more columns for the phenotype.
 It may contain columns for covariates.

-The *covarColList* should be covariate columns in *Phenotype*
+The *covarColList* should be covariate columns in *Phenotype*.

 The *sampleCovarColList* should be covariate columns for samples in *Phenotype*, which have the same values for all cells from the same individual.

-The *sampleIDColinphenoFile* should be genotype IDs column in *Phenotype*
+The *sampleIDColinphenoFile* should be genotype IDs column in *Phenotype*.

 Please take a look at the format details on [SAIGE-QTL-doc](https://weizhou0.github.io/SAIGE-QTL-doc/).